tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cosmos-db/replace-a-collection.md

 |--------------|--------------|----------|-----------------|
 |**id**|Required|String|The user generated unique name for the collection.
 No two collections can have the same ids.
 It is a string that must not be more than 255 characters.|
 |**indexingPolicy**|Optional|Object|It is a system generated property.
 The resource ID (**_rid**) is a unique identifier that is also hierarchical per the resource stack on the resource model.
 It is used internally for placement and navigation of the permission resource.|

+> [!NOTE]
+> When you set custom index paths, you are required to specify the default indexing rule for the entire document tree, which is denoted by the special path "/*".
+>
+>

 ```
 {